atomiqlabs/atomiq-sdk-demo/README.md

 - advanced EVM implementation (manually signing transactions and going through swap steps): [/src/smartchain-to-btcln/swapAdvancedEVM.ts](/src/smartchain-to-btcln/swapAdvancedEVM.ts)
 - advanced Starknet implementation (manually signing transactions and going through swap steps): [/src/smartchain-to-btcln/swapAdvancedStarknet.ts](/src/smartchain-to-btcln/swapAdvancedStarknet.ts)
 - advanced Solana implementation (manually signing transactions and going through swap steps): [/src/smartchain-to-btcln/swapAdvancedSolana.ts](/src/smartchain-to-btcln/swapAdvancedSolana.ts)

+### Solana pay

+An example of using the atomiq SDK with Solana pay, this allows you to generate a solana pay deeplink with embbeded lightning invoice, that will automatically create a Solana -> BTC-LN swap when scanned, such that user can authorize it in the Solana wallet.
+Can be found at [/src/solana-pay/quickSwapProxyToBtcLnWithExpress.ts](/src/solana-pay/quickSwapProxyToBtcLnWithExpress.ts)